SimpleITK/SimpleITK/docs/source/building.rst

 -  To use the latest developmental version, source code can be downloaded with `git <http://git-scm.com/>`__ >= 1.65

-   -  Git is required if building SimpleITK using "SuperBuild" (see below) to automatically download the matching version of ITK, SWIG, etc...
+   -  Git is required if building SimpleITK using :ref:`SuperBuild <building_superbuild>` to automatically download the matching version of ITK, SWIG, etc...
    -  Windows users may prefer `msysGit <http://msysgit.github.com/>`__

--  It is recommended to have numpy installed when testing Python bindings
+-  The Python interface requires Python version 3.5 or greater.

--  The R package requires R version 3.3 or greater.
+-  It is recommended to have numpy installed when testing Python bindings.

--  The Lua package requires Lua version 5.3 or greater.
+-  The R interface requires R version 3.3 or greater.

 Recipes / Formulas / Short cuts
 ===============================